aridjayarecipes/cutesrecipes.web.app/content/post/1711-steps-to-prepare-favorite-chicken-and-amp-prawn-paella.md

 When a cockerel apparently flies into a chicken farm.

-So that's going to wrap it up with this exceptional food chicken & prawn paella recipe.
+So that's going to wrap it up with this exceptional food chicken &amp; prawn paella recipe.
 Thanks so much for your time.
 I'm sure that you can make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Don't forget to save this page on your browser, and share it to your family, friends and colleague.
 Thank you for reading.
 Go on get cooking!